 - Banks also provide a Sweep-in facility on term deposits, which allows the depositor to interlink his/her savings bank account with a fixed deposit account.
 The benefit of this facility is that it facilitates the auto-transfer of surplus amount from savings account to the FD account.
 It allows the depositor to earn FD rates on your savings account with an option to break the FD at any point of time and utilize the amount.

-- Banks provide the facility to take loans against FDs to meet any financial emergency.
+- All the banks provide the facility to take loans against FDs to meet any financial emergency.
 Your deposit acts as the security of the loan taken.
 One can take a loan up to 75%-95% of the FD amount depending on the bank and the interest rate varies from 1% – 1.5% higher than the FD rate.

-Bank FD Interest Rates – Regular & Senior Citizen Rates
+Bank FD Interest Rates in India – Regular & Senior Citizen Rates

 |SBI||2.90% – 5.40%||3.40% – 6.20%|